-New Mexico State University is accredited by the Higher Learning Commission for the undergraduate athletic training program.
+New Mexico State University is accredited by the Higher Learning Commission.
 The last comprehensive visit for the Las Cruces campus was in 2016-17 resulting in a recommendation of a ten-year review to be conducted in 2027-2028.

 NMSU is currently seeking accreditation for the new masters' Athletic Training program and this program is not accredited by the Commission on Accreditation of Athletic Training Education (CAATE) at the time of publication.
-The institution will be submitting a self-study to begin the accreditation process on July 1, 2023.
+The institution has submitted a self-study to begin the accreditation process on July 1, 2023 and will have a site visit in the spring of 2024.
 Submission of the self-study and completion of a site visit does not guarantee that the program will become accredited.
 Students that graduate from the program prior to accreditation WILL NOT be eligible to sit for the credentialing examination for athletic trainers and will not be eligible for licensure in most states.